Stadion Krčagovo

 Stadion Krčagovo (Serbian: Стадион Крчагово), also known as SRC Krčagovo, is a multi-use stadium in Užice, Serbia.
-It is mainly used for football matches and it is the home ground of FK Jedinstvo Putevi.
+It is mainly used for football matches and it is the home matches of FK Jedinstvo Putevi.
 The stadium has a capacity of 1,500 spectators.

 History

 The stadium was officially opened on 11 July 1998 in the presence of a large number of sports fans, citizens, and sports officials from Užice's Township Assembly.
 The construction of the sports venue took a year.
 During that time, four tennis courts and a football stadium were built with stands that can accommodate about 1,500 spectators.
 Accompanying facilities are three locker rooms with bathrooms, a gym, a restaurant, and official premises of the club management.
 Putevi Užice was the main contractor for the construction of the sports center in Krčagovo.
 The company's workers completed the largest part of the job.
 By cutting the ribbon at the ceremony organized at the stadium, Radovan Jeremić, the director of the company Putevi and the president of the management board of FK Jedinstvo Putevi, officially opened the new sports center.
 The opening match was played between Jedinstvo and FK Partizan.
 The result was 0–4 for Partizan.